 \subsubsection{Impactful Brain Regions}

 The NeuroMamba backbone $\mathcal{P}(f_{\theta}(X^i)) = h^i \in \mathbb{R}^{B}$ extracts $B$ elements, one element for each brain region in the list of Power atlas ROIs.
 This is fed to an affine layer $g_{\theta}(h^i) = W_{\theta} h^i + b_{\theta}$ to pick out some sparse combination of brain regions that are useful for prediction.
-In a standard linear regression problem, where all of the features are z-score normalized, one can use the learned magnitude weights in $W$ to directly rank which features are most impactful.
-However, in the deep learning context, this condition is not necessarily met which necessitates more advanced approaches to find the impactful features.
+In a standard linear regression problem where all features are z-score normalized, one can use the learned magnitude weights in $W$ to directly rank the most impactful features.
+However, in the deep learning context, this condition is not necessarily met, necessitating more advanced approaches to identify impactful features.

 In this work, permutation feature importance (PFI) \cite{fpi} is used to aid in this problem.
-PFI is a method used to determine the significance of different features in any black box model by measuring how much the prediction error increases when the values of a single feature are randomly shuffled among samples.
-If shuffling a feature significantly worsens the accuracy of the model, then that feature is considered important for the prediction task.
-This is done for each element in $h \in \mathbb{R}^B$ independently over $100$ shuffling trials while holding the other features fixed.
+PFI is a method for assessing the significance of features in a black-box model by measuring how much the prediction error increases when the values of a single feature are randomly shuffled across samples.
+If shuffling a feature significantly reduces the model's accuracy, that feature is considered important for the prediction task.
+This is done for each element $h \in \mathbb{R}^B$ independently across $100$ shuffling trials, while holding the other features fixed.
 The PFI method is applied for each behavior score category to identify relevant brain regions.
-The root mean square error (RMSE) metric is used to measure model performance degradation, and the top 5 brain regions for each behavior score is shown in \tabref{tab:regions}.
+The root mean square error (RMSE) metric is used to measure model performance degradation, and the top 5 brain regions for each behavior score are shown in \tabref{tab:regions}.
 Additionally, the Power atlas ROI index, MNI-space coordinates, nominal system, lobe/area, and Talairach Daemon labels \cite{td_labels} are included for each brain region to enhance discussion.